top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_c0wjd/2_2_2_camera_calibration.md

     Size bar - the observed range in the checkerboard size (forward - backward from the camera direction) Skew bar - the relative tilt between the checkerboard and the camera direction

-Now move the checkerboard right/left, up/down, and through various degrees of tilt.
+Now move the checkerboard right/left, up/down, and tilt the checkerboard through various angles of relative to the image plane.
 After each movement, make sure to pause long enough for the checkerboard to become highlighted.
 Once you have collected enough data, all four indicator bars will turn green.
 Press the **CALIBRATE** button in the sidebar.
 Calibration may take a few moments.
 Note that the screen may dim.
 Don't worry, the calibration is working.

 <div figure-id="fig:intrinsic_calibration_calibratestep" figure-caption="">
      <img src="intrinsic_calibration_calibratestep.png" style='width: 30em'/>